CrossPlatform2023/CrossPlatform2023/README.md

 ### 3.2 RQ2: CPDs' Communication Preference
 ![image](https://github.com/CrossPlatform2023/CrossPlatform2023/blob/main/images/RQ2-topic.png)<br>
 This table illustrates the dialog topic distribution for different roles of CPDs.
+We can see that *core developers* prefer to participate in dialogs discussing "Design" and "Reliability issue". *Peripheral developers* are more likely to participate in social chatting and discuss unwanted behaviors and errors. *Issue reporters* are nearly the largest population that participates in all the topics, and their percentages range from 30.8% to 68.8%.
+Among all the dialogs, they discuss API changes most.
+The *reviewers* are worthy of the name, they also prefer to participate in conversations about code review on Gitter.
+They showed little preference for “API change”, “Design”, and “Learning.
+The *commenters* are less active in live communications.
+Some of them are interested in the topic of test/build failure and learning.

 | **Finding 3**: On the Gitter platform, core OSS developers are more interested in discussing reliability issues and designs, while peripheral OSS developers are more likely to participate in social chatting, discussing unwanted behaviors and errors.|
 | :-----|